6 questions you should ask your realtor | Questions to ask a realtor when selling | Questions to ask a realtor when buying | Our methodology

 Buyer’s agents who have previous transactions in a neighborhood tend to know more about:

-- What motivates local sellers the most (selling quickly, lower closing costs, and so on)
+- What motivates local sellers the most (quick sales, lower closing costs, and so on) to help you write an offer that boosts your chances of offer acceptance

-For buyers who don’t know what neighborhood they’d like to live in, it’s best to work with a local agent who knows a few neighborhoods really well.
+If you don’t know what neighborhood you’d like to live in, it’s best to work with a local agent who knows a few neighborhoods really well.
 They can tell you about the features of several locations and recommend a neighborhood that meets your criteria.

 When do I have to sign a buyer’s agency agreement?